Varying-Vagrant-Vagrants/VVV/README.md

 ### The Purpose of Varying Vagrant Vagrants

-The primary goal of Varying Vagrant Vagrants (VVV) is to provide an approachable development environment that matches a typical production environment.

-The default server configuration provisioned by VVV matches a common configuration for working with high traffic WordPress sites.
+The primary goal of Varying Vagrant Vagrants (VVV) is to provide an approachable development environment with a server configuration common for high traffic WordPress sites.

-The default WordPress configurations provided by VVV create an environment ideal for developing themes and plugins as well as for [contributing to WordPress core](https://make.wordpress.org/core/).
+VVV is ideal for developing themes and plugins as well as for [contributing to WordPress core](https://make.wordpress.org/core/).

 ### How to Use Varying Vagrant Vagrants